Julio Jones: 2012 season

 Jones started his second professional season against the Kansas City Chiefs with six receptions for 108 yards and two touchdowns in the 40–24 victory.
 Against the Philadelphia Eagles in Week 8, Jones had five receptions for 123 yards and a touchdown in the 30–17 victory.
 The following week, he backed up his performance against the Eagles with five receptions for 129 yards against the Dallas Cowboys in the 19–13 victory.
 On October 25, against the Tampa Bay Buccaneers, Jones had six receptions for 147 yards and an 80-yard touchdown reception in the 24–23 victory in Week 12.
-On December 16, against the defending Super Bowl champion New York Giants, Jones had six receptions for 74 yards and two touchdowns in the 34–0 victory in Week 15.
+On December 16, against the defending Super Bowl champion Giants, Jones had six receptions for 74 yards and two touchdowns in the 34–0 victory in Week 15.
 The Falcons finished the season with a 13–3 regular season record and earned the top seed in the NFC for the NFL playoffs.
-In the Divisional Round against the Seattle Seahawks, Jones recorded his first career interception on the last play of the game defending a Hail Mary pass attempt from quarterback Russell Wilson.
+In the Divisional Round against the Seahawks, Jones recorded his first career interception on the last play of the game defending a Hail Mary pass attempt from quarterback Russell Wilson.
 In addition, he recorded six receptions for 59 yards in the 30–28 victory.
 In the NFC Championship against the San Francisco 49ers, Jones had 11 receptions for a then career-high 182 yards and two touchdowns in the 28–24 loss.
 In the 2012 regular season, Jones had 79 receptions for 1,198 receiving yards and 10 touchdowns, his first season going over 1,000 receiving yards and setting a career high in single-season touchdown receptions.
 As a result, he was selected for the 2013 Pro Bowl, which was his first Pro Bowl nomination.
 Jones and fellow wide receiver Roddy White were the first 1,000-yard receiving tandem the Falcons have had since 1998 (Tony Martin and Terance Mathis).
-He was ranked 26th by his fellow players on the NFL Top 100 Players of 2012.
+He was ranked 26th by his fellow players on the NFL Top 100 Players of 2013.